-Where a consumer has booked an ATOL Flight-Only and has tickets or e-tickets, these arrangements will usually be honoured by the airline.
-Where this is the case the consumer has no claim under ATOL.
+If you have booked an ATOL Flight-Only package and you have tickets or e-tickets, these arrangements will usually be honoured by the airline.
+If your flights still run, you do not have a claim under ATOL.

 Making a claim

-In some cases where payment has been made by credit card, the card company will be liable to make a refund under the Consumer Credit Act or an agreement between the UK card industry and the ATT.
-If this is the case we will publish a letter on the specific advice of the ATOL holder failure page.
+In some cases where payment has been made by credit card, the card company will be liable to make a refund.
+This falls under the Consumer Credit Act or an agreement between the UK card industry and the Air Travel Trust, which manages the ATOL fund.
+If this is the case, we will publish specific advice, which you will find through our Company closures page.

-Consumers can also claim for replacement services that formed part of the original package, for things like accommodation costs incurred if they were abroad when the ATOL holder failed.
-Under normal circumstances, we hope to make refunds within 28 working days of receipt of a complete claim.
+You can also claim for replacement services that formed part of the original package.
+For example, you could claim for accommodation costs that you had to pay if you were abroad when the ATOL holder failed.

 What’s not covered

-Non-air holiday packages are not protected by the ATOL scheme, but should be covered by other bonding schemes like those operated by ABTA and AiTO.
-Accommodation only might not be bonded, so check with the supplier.
+Non-air holiday packages are not protected by the ATOL scheme.
+However, these should be covered by other schemes like those operated by ABTA and AiTO.
+Accommodation-only bookings might not be covered with these schemes, so check with the supplier.